How Hydrographic Film Selection Affects Print Quality and Appearance

 Technically yes—but it depends on design intent.
 Our team can guide you on multi-layer finishing workflows that include dipping, coating, and branding.

-Hydro Water Transfer Printing: Benefits and Applications for Product Design
+What is Water Transfer Printing.
+Benefits and Applications for Product Design

 Water transfer printing involves transferring a printed film design onto a substrate using water as the medium.
 The process consists of the following key steps: